manpreet1130/Travelling-Salesman-Problem-with-Genetic-Algorithm/README.md

 Using GAs, we'll only be looking at the "best routes" in each generation and creating offsprings based on these routes via crossover.
 After some time, this will converge to a single best route which will be, in other words, the shortest path between all the destinations.

 ### Installations
-The animation is built using PyGame.
+The animation is built using PyGame (1.9.6).
 Python version : 3.5.2
-PyGame version : 1.9.6